How to Identify and Prevent Blossom-End Rot

 What Causes Blossom-End Rot?

 Thankfully, blossom-end rot isn’t caused by a disease or pest.
 Instead, it is the result of a lack of calcium in the plant.
 This lack of calcium may be due to low calcium levels in the soil or—more often—soil that is over- or underwatered.
-When there are wide fluctuations in soil moisture, this reduces the plant’s ability to take up calcium from the soil.
+Wide fluctuations in soil moisture reduce the plant’s ability to take up calcium from the soil.
 When the demand for calcium exceeds the supply, the tissues in the fruit break down, and blossom-end rot occurs.

 In addition to watering issues, calcium deficiency during fruit formation may also be caused by: